benjisidi/haven/adventure-9-towards-the-duskspire.md

 ### **Scene 6: White Dragon Monastery**

 A sect of white dragonborn monks worship an ancient white dragon.
 They have no need for food and do not age, and have been here since the armies of yore marched through the pass.
 They can give the players some lore and supplies if they need them.
-In particular they tell the players to seek the entrance in the volcano's heart and give them the significance of the puzzles they will find on the other side (the entrance to the polytopic fortress)
+In particular they tell the players to seek the entrance in the volcano's heart and give them the significance of the puzzles they will find on the other side (the entrance to the polytopic fortress). **Aishi** presides over the monastery and will give twister the pentagonal device and kaleidoscopic key.

+Other names:

+- **Adamander**
+- ***Soten***
+- **Eisho**
+- **Kaizen**

 ## Secrets & Clues